-PEARO (acronym of Prévision d'Ensemble AROME) is the AROME short-range ensemble prediction system of METEO-FRANCE, currently in test (expected to be put in operations in 2017).
+PEARO (acronym of Prévision d'Ensemble AROME) is the AROME short-range ensemble prediction system of METEO-FRANCE.

 16.4 Documentation about ensemble prediction and assimilation.

 The ensemble prediction done at METEO-FRANCE is described in (Descamps et al., 2015).
 The ensemble prediction done at ECMWF is described in (TDECEPS).
 Ensemble assimilation concept is described in (Berre et al., 2007).